CerAmony: Career

 CerAmony's debut was in 2002 with the local (James Bay) release of First Son, a song that was inspired by the trials of La Paix Des Braves.
 In 2003, they appeared in CBC's "True North Concert" and debuted the song to the public in Ouje Bougoumou.
 CerAmony also performed at the Canadian Aboriginal Music Awards, in 2003 and 2004.
 The documentary film determiNATION by Paul M. Rickard and Michelle Smith, featured them in the film with other First Nation acts like Samian, Cheri and Maracle.

 The debut single was "First Son", which included the B-Side "Faceless" (which was never performed in public), followed by the successful "The Last Great Men".
 The debut album CerAmony was released on 13 April 2010.

 In the last year, CerAmony has won the Juno for Aboriginal Album of the Year, the Canadian Aboriginal Music Award for Best Songwriters, the Teweikan Radio's Choice Award, and most recently, gained four nominations for Songwriter of the Year for "The Last Great Men", Best Duo or Group, Best New Artist, and Best Producer/Engineer at the Aboriginal Peoples Choice Awards.

-And in most recent news, CerAmony signed a distribution deal with Universal World, which will put their music out across Canada, and across the globe.
+Recently, CerAmony signed a distribution deal with Universal World.